 Staten Island Ferry Terminals Retail

-Each year, more than nineteen million riders pass through the Staten Island Ferry.
+Each year, more than 19 million riders pass through the Staten Island Ferry.

 In addition to providing a welcoming and state-of-the-art experience for travelers, the new Whitehall Terminal in Lower Manhattan and St. George Terminal in Staten Island present an exceptional opportunity for retailers seeking a steady and reliable stream of potential customers.